 The Humor & Politics Working Group’s long-term goal is to examine the relationship between politics and humor, with reference to film and television ranging from the intellectual and satirical to slapstick and even the scatological.
 We will accompany those viewings with readings of literature from different cultures and time periods, to help us identify some of the enduring features of the relationship between humor and political life.
 These materials will be supplemented by brief selections of philosophical and theoretical treatment of the same questions.

-Meetings are held monthly on weekday evenings between 7 and 9 pm in Perkins-Rubinstein 349.
+Meetings are typically held monthly on weekday evenings between 7 and 9 pm in the Perkins Library.
 The meetings are fairly informal and welcome a mix of undergraduates, grad students, and faculty.
 Attendance at one meeting does not commit you to attend others.
 The Working Group will provide dinner from local restaurants and a selection of beverages at each meeting.

 - What are the sources and mechanisms of humor?
 Why do we find certain things funny (and others not)?